Principal Component Analysis (PCA) & Autoencoders

 Manifolds

 Dimensionality reduction reveals low-dimensional structure in data, but does not assign data points to groups.
-In Part 8: Clustering, we address this complementary unsupervised task: partitioning data into meaningful groups without labels.
+The clustering page that follows addresses this complementary unsupervised task: partitioning data into meaningful groups without labels.
 We will see how K-means minimizes distortion in the original feature space, while spectral clustering leverages the graph Laplacian to discover clusters that respect the geometry of the data manifold.